centreon/centreon-archived/doc/user/overview.rst

    checks on an interval basis.
 Centreon Engine is very similar to Nagios (almost 100% compatible) but provide much more performance.
-Documentation about Centreon Engine and its advantages is available at :ref:`Centreon Engine Reference Manual
+Documentation about Centreon Engine and its advantages is available at :ref:`Centreon Engine Reference Manual <centreon-engine:top>`.
-   <01-centreon/centreon_engine/documentation>`.

 #.
 Centreon Engine does not export the information it has by
    default.
 This needs to be done through an additional software